Our 16 week training plans target all the areas of fitness that are critical to getting you around the 235km course in your best possible time.

 2. Know your Training Zones

-All the training programs contain session that are prescribed based on duration (hours / minutes) and intensity (heart rate / power intervals).
+All the training programs contain session that are prescribed based on duration (hours/minutes) and intensity (heart rate/power intervals).
 The combination of duration and intensity will vary depending upon what training phase we are in.

 All three program variations start off building fitness through low intensity strength efforts and longer endurance rides.
 As the programs progress each phase starts to contain harder sessions to stress the body and work the energy systems that make you faster.
 But it is important to have that base fitness first so the body can handle the higher intensities.

 The intensity of each session can be adhered to in various ways.
 The most specific way is with a power meter on your bike.
 For those with a power meter you may already have an understanding of your training zones and how they relate to performing certain sessions.
-For those of you who are new to training zones the above table helps show how zones relate to different intensities and how you can monitor these zones via power, heart rate or perceived exertion.
+For those of you who are new to training zones the below table helps show how zones relate to different intensities and how you can monitor these zones via power, heart rate or perceived exertion.

 Table 1: Training Zones